Are you looking for the best JavaScript web scraping library for your next project? You've come to the right place!

 - No support for JavaScript rendering.

-- Many built-in features slow down its execution time.
+- The numerous built-in features can slow down execution.

 The following sample Superagent scraper extracts the target website's full-page HTML and prints it in the console: